Om-mac/Calculator/README.md

 - Your preference is automatically saved to localStorage
 - On first visit, the calculator respects your system's dark mode preference

-**Export History as PDF:**
+**Export History as Text:**
-- Click the **📥 Export PDF** button below the history
+- Click the **📥 Export History (TXT)** button below the history
-- A professional PDF report will be downloaded with:
+- A formatted text report will be downloaded with:
-  - All calculation history
+  - All calculation history with timestamps
-  - Timestamps for each calculation
-  - Professional formatting and styling
+  - Clean, readable formatting
-  - Summary statistics
+  - Summary statistics and generation date
-- Filename format: `Calculator_History_YYYY-MM-DD.pdf`
+- Filename format: `Calculator_History_YYYY-MM-DD.txt`

 **Keyboard Input:**
 - Type numbers: `0-9`